 Sea Of Green Growing Method

 What is a Sea of Green? are there Advantages?
-All your answers
+How to train your plant?

 Hey guys and Welcome (back) to Free The Tree!